woeoio/TbmanThreadPool/docs/Troubleshooting.md

 End Function

 ' 调试点
-Public Sub DebugCheckpoint(task As cTask, checkpoint As String)
+Public Sub DebugCheckpoint(task As cThread, checkpoint As String)
     Static checkpoints As Dictionary
     If checkpoints Is Nothing Then Set checkpoints = New Dictionary